wjohnson/MVMLApp/README.md

     release-service.py AKS_SERVICE_NAME WEB_SERVICE_NAME CONTAINER_NAME CONTAINER_VERSION:
         Creates a web service on the give AKS compute target for the given container version. loadws.py:
+        A utility module to centralize loading the workspace. release-local.py
+        Creates a web service locally for debugging but requires docker. test-make-data.py
-        A utility module to centralize loading the workspace test-call.py --uri AKS_URI --key AKS_KEY
+        A quick Keras command to export some testing data. test-call.py --uri AKS_URI --key AKS_KEY
         A utility module to test calling the AKS web service.